 Besides Raila, Dr Oginga, Kisumu County Woman Rep Ruth Odinga, and Winnie, Elijah (Dr Ogingaโs son) lead the pack of potential successors.

-Elijah unsuccessfully vied for the Kisumu Central parliamentary seat, while his other brother, Jaoko, pulled out of the race for Langโata.
+Elijah unsuccessfully vied for the Kisumu Central parliamentary seat.
+His other brother, Jaoko, pulled out of the race for Langโata.

-Among Jaramogiโs children, there is Omondi, who tried to vie for a civic seat in Kisumu in 2013 but was forced out of the race after aligning himself with the rival side of Kenyatta and Ruto.
+Among Jaramogiโs children, there is Omondi.
+He tried to vie for a civic seat in Kisumu in 2013.
+But he was forced out of the race after aligning himself with the rival side of Kenyatta and Ruto.

-There is also Emily, who is a nominated MCA in Kisumu and Pauline, who served as CEC for Health in Mombasa County, under former Governor Hassan Johoโs government.
+There is also Emily, who is a nominated MCA in Kisumu.
+Additionally, Pauline served as CEC for Health in Mombasa County, under former Governor Hassan Johoโs government.

 Most of the other Raila step sisters and brothers are apparently not keen at politics.